carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - It is Saas for governance, compliance & operational **auditing**, security analysis.
   - It collect as Inputs: of all the **actions taken on any user on Management Console, AWS service, CLI, or SDK across AWS infrastructure**.
   - Can detect user behaviour patterns and also unusual activity.
-- CloudTrail works per AWS account and is enabled per region.
+- CloudTrail works per AWS account and is configured per region.
-  - It is enabled by default for all regions
+  - It is **enabled by default for all regions**.
   - It can consolidate logs using S3 bucket:
     - Turn on CloudTrail in paying account.
     - Create a bucket policy that allows cross-account access.
     - Turn on CloudTrail in the other accounts and use the bucket in the paying account.
-- Use case: check in the CloudTrail if any resource is deleted from AWS without anyone’s knowledge.
+- Use case:
+  1. Check in the CloudTrail if any resource is deleted from AWS without anyone’s knowledge.
+  2. A company plans to provide developers with individual AWS accounts.
+The company will use AWS Organizations to provision the accounts.
+A secure auditing using AWS CloudTrail must be implemented so that all events from all AWS accounts are logged.
+The developers must not be able to use root-level permissions to alter the AWS CloudTrail configuration in any way or access the log files in the S3 bucket.
+The auditing solution and security controls must automatically apply to all new developer accounts that are created.
+     - Create a CloudTrail trail in the management account with the organization trails option enabled and this will create the trail in all AWS accounts within the organization.
+     - Member accounts can see the organization trail but can't modify or delete it.
+By default, member accounts don't have access to the log files for the organization trail in the Amazon S3 bucket.

 ### AWS CloudFormation